BILLING,INSURANCE, & REGISTRATION

 MCMC’s Financial Assistance Program is income based and available to patients with medical bills.
 Financial assistance applies to both hospital and clinic balances.
 Applicants must meet income guidelines to qualify for assistance.
 Applications and information regarding financial assistance are available by calling the business office at: 507.836.1261.

-WHAT DO YOU DO IF YOU RECIEVE A COLLECTIONS NOTICE?
+WHAT DO YOU DO IF YOU RECEIVE A COLLECTIONS NOTICE?

 Contact MCMC’s Business Office